Why people with ED are more likely to use dating apps

 Got any more of that Tinder, man?

-Dating apps are highly addictive.
+Dating apps like Tinder and Omegle are highly addictive.
 The possibility of matching partners can keep users swiping for hours on end due to a psychological phenomenon known as variable ratio reinforcement.
 When users are rewarded with matches at random intervals, they can become hooked – swiping continuously until they get their next hookup.

 Variable ratio reinforcement is also the psychological force that compels people to keep using games.
 The addictive nature of dating apps can send users down a spiral of anxiety and depression – which alone can trigger ED.
 But it’s not only the excitement of potentially matching and meeting a partner that gets people hooked to hook up apps.
 It’s also the attention.